-Nunavut’s Quttirnipaaq park still on Canada’s World Heritage Site submission list
+Nunavut’s Quttinipaaq park still on Canada’s World Heritage Site submission list

 • “diversity of species, with a wide range of Arctic species, including endangered Peary caribou.”

 Quttinirpaaq, which includes mountains, ice caps, glaciers, ice shelves and fiords, borders on the Arctic Ocean and rises to Mt.
-Barbeau (a nunatak), at 2,616 metres, the highest mountain in eastern North America.
+Barbeau at 2,616 metres, the highest mountain in eastern North America.
+Mt.
+Barbeau is a nunatak, described as an exposed, often rocky part of a ridge, mountain, or peak not covered with ice or snow within an ice field or glacier.

 Early Inuit peoples used the area’s valleys as they moved from the Canadian Arctic to Greenland, 4,500 to 3,000 years ago, and the park has one of the highest concentrations of pre-contact sites surveyed in the High Arctic.

-The advisory committee will be composed of six Canadians who represent a broad base of knowledge heritage conservation and must include Indigenous peoples, Parks Canada said.
+The advisory committee will be composed of six Canadians who represent a broad base of knowledge in heritage conservation and must include Indigenous peoples, Parks Canada said.

 They’re scheduled to meet in early December 2016 and by November 2017 to decide on a final list of sites to recommend to the minister for Environment and Climate Change and Parks Canada.